google/fuzzbench/docs/running-fuzzbench/running_an_experiment.md

 **NOTE:** The values `$PROJECT_NAME`, `$PROJECT_REGION` `$DATA_BUCKET_NAME`,
-`$REPORT_BUCKET_NAME` `$POSTGRES_INSTANCE` refer to the values of those environment variables that were set in the [guide on setting up a Google Cloud Project]({{ site.baseurl }}/running-your-own-experiment/setting-up-a-google-cloud-project/).
+`$REPORT_BUCKET_NAME` `$POSTGRES_INSTANCE` refer to the values of those environment variables that were set in the[guide on setting up a Google Cloud Project]({{ site.baseurl }}/running-fuzzbench/setting-up-a-google-cloud-project/).
 For example if `$PROJECT_NAME` is `my-fuzzbench-project`, use `my-fuzzbench-project` and not `$PROJECT_NAME`.